The irreducible mass and the horizon area of LIGO's black holes: Some energy is lost inside black holes

-Our paper is organized as follows.
-In Sec.~\ref{simplemodel} we present a semi-analytical toy model of the expected posterior distribution of the irreducible mass.
-In Sec.~\ref{individual} we analyze current individual GW events to constrain the irreducible and rotational contributions to the observed masses.
-In Sec.~\ref{increasearea} we quantify the increase of horizon area that occurred during the BH mergers detected by LIGO.
-In Sec.~\ref{popsec} we use the inferred population of GW sources to place a bound on the energy that is lost inside BH horizons.
-In Sec.~\ref{concl} we summarize our findings and draw our conclusions.
+We begin our presentation with a semi-analytical model of the expected posterior distribution of the irreducible mass and the horizon area (Sec.~\ref{simplemodel}).
+This is useful to build intuition on quantities that are not often considered in observational GW astronomy.
+We then post-process data from individual GW events to illustrate the current constraints on the irreducible and rotational contributions to the observed masses (Sec.~\ref{individual}).
+This allows us to rank the detected events based on the ``irreversibility'' (i.e. the increase of entropy) of the underlying merger process and locate, among the numerous systems detected so far, some promising candidates for future tests of gravity (Sec.~\ref{increasearea}).
+Using the entirety of the GW sources detected so far, we formulate (for the first time to the best of our knowledge) and evaluate a population version of Hawking's area law (Sec.~\ref{popsec}).
+This allows us to place a bound on the overall energy rate that is lost inside event horizons because of the BH mergers.
+We conclude by clarifying how our findings can be summarized into a re-parametrization of the BH properties (Sec.~\ref{concl}).
+In particular, we stress that computing quantities such as the irreducible mass and the horizon area is a straightforward operation that could be implemented in future GW-catalog reports at a negligible cost.
 We use natural units where $c=G=1$ but reinstate those constants in a few instances for clarity.